mannukumar9504/chat_service/README.md

 3. then you both can start chatting on app.

    Key feature :- This is not going to store your any chat any time, "JUST chat and FLUSH"

+Target audience  -  ANY one can use this JUST FOR FUN.